Dyspareunia: understanding and treating pain during sex

 And among the factors of psychological origin, we can distinguish several problems:

-• a lack of excitement and vaginal dryness
+• lack of arousal and vaginal dryness

 How can dyspareunia be treated?